OrchardCMS/OrchardDoc/Documentation/How-Orchard-works.markdown

 ## Localization

-Localization of the application and its modules is done by wrapping string resources in a call to the T method: &lt;%: T("This string can be localized") %&gt;.
+Localization of the application and its modules is done by wrapping string resources in a call to the T method: `<%: T("This string can be localized") %>`.
 See [Using the localization helpers](Using-the-localization-helpers) for more details and guidelines.
 Orchard's resource manager can load localized resource strings from PO files located in specific places in the application.

 Content item localization is done through a different mechanism: localized versions of a content item are physically separate content items that are linked together by a special part.